sciZer0/7/v/README.md

 Thanks to the upcoming new paradigm, each "old" blockchain (i.e. created before 2023 or so) might definitely be perceived in the future as **highly-unpopular**

-— since each new blockchain might easily start up with the biggest-ever user-base of billions of people.
+— since any new blockchain with good principles might easily start up very powerfully, using the biggest-ever user-base of billions of people.

 Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain